dmitriy-sanders/MVC_BLog/README.md

-THis is READMY for my MVC-BLog.
+This is READMY for my MVC-BLog.

 File .htaccess in root folder gather all requests and sends them to the public folder.<br>
 Folder core - main folder with all basic components.<br>